iifl-logo

 INFORMATION OTHER THAN THE STANDALONE FINANCIAL

-The company’s board of directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Directors Report, but does not include the standalone financial statements and our auditor’s report thereon.
+The companys board of directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Directors Report, but does not include the standalone financial statements and our auditors report thereon.
+The Companys annual report is expected to be made available to us after the date of this auditors report.

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.